 Upcoming events include:

+[update needed]

 Thematic Workshop on Internet of Things (IoT): The Way to Smart Sustainable Cities, 25 May 2015, Geneva, Switzerland

 5th ITU Green Standards Week, to be held in December 2015 in the Bahamas.

 The Green Standards Week acts as global platform for discussion and knowledge-sharing in order to raise awareness of the importance and opportunities of using ICT to build smart sustainable cities and ensure a sustainable future.